tobyzerner/json-api-php/README.md

 // Create a new JSON-API document with that resource as the data.
 $document = new Document($resource);

-// Specify relationships and fields to be included.
+// Specify included relationships and sparse fieldsets.
 $document->setInclude(['author', 'comments']);
 $document->setFields(['posts' => ['title', 'body']]);